Interior inspiration – transparent lighting from Litecraft

 Transparent lighting exposes the mechanisms of a light

 What’s appealing about transparent lighting these days is also one of the reasons why the industrial trend has made a resurgence in the world of interiors.
 Exposing the mechanisms and inner workings of such things whether it be a light, or a converted mill has really grabbed our imagination.
 We’re embracing the design of a fitting and exposing how something works.
 Take for instance a bulb, not long ago we would make sure a bulb was covered with a pretty shade or encased in a lantern.
-These days we’ve done a full 360, hanging bulbs from decorative cables or placing them in wire cages.
+These days we’ve done a full 360, hanging bulbs from decorative cables or placing them in wire cages around the interior.

 Exposing the beautiful inner workings of a filament bulb and letting these little gems get some much-deserved recognition.
 Just like you would see the exposed beams and copper piping in a converted warehouse, transparent lighting lets you see the nuts, bolts and bulbs.
-For instance, our Jarr Glass Ceiling Pendant takes inspiration from an industrial style pendant but features a transparent glass shade that exposes the bulb cap installation.
+For instance, our Jarr Glass Ceiling Pendant takes inspiration from an industrial style pendant.
+However features a transparent glass shade that exposes the bulb cap installation.
 Or our Star Lantern Pendant that showcases the bulb.

 How to take care of transparent lighting